DaveH355/clustered-shading/README.md

 We'll be using OpenGL 4.3 and C++.
 I'll assume you have working knowledge of both.

 > [!TIP]
-> If you are viewing this in dark mode on Github, I recommend trying out light mode high contrast for easier reading.
+> If you are viewing this in dark mode on GitHub, I recommend trying out light mode high contrast for easier reading.
 > In dark mode, text can appear blurry.